shanelnumber5/341-web-design/_docs/topic-00/03-submitting/page-01.md

 ---

 <div class="divider-heading"></div>

-Again, this should be a review from Creative Coding 1, but I want us to start off in the same place.
-A little review never hurt anyone :-)

 <a href="https://github.com/" target="_blank">GitHub.com</a> is a web-based Git repository hosting service, and is required for you to use in this course.
 But you may be wondering why?
 Well, GitHub is a major tool that developers use to - well, _develop_ - and how we’re going to help you create, fix, and build websites.